PantaleoD/CIS298Assignment2/README.md

 The book does not cover how to do work with Radio Buttons.
 I will talk about it as needed in class.
 If you are stuck or have questions about it, ask.

 ## Outside Resources Used
+I used the programs done in class primarily and stack overflow and talked with you and Rob who suggested a return...which reminded me to create a class variable in Java...and use the property from the Calculation class....which is so how I teach it in C#

 ## Known Problems, Issues, And/Or Errors in the Program

+good question....